Digestive Gut Issues

 (IBS) Bloating & Constipation

 Irritable Bowel Syndrome is a functional disorder of the gut, which means that the gastrointestinal tract is not working properly, but nothing is wrong with the structure.

 The underlying cause of Irritable Bowel Syndrome is not quite clear.
 Various tests including endoscopy and colonoscopy should be performed to dismiss any other illness.

 IBS is a condition that affects a large number of people in Australia, symptoms can include, bloating, stomach cramps or sensation of a dull ache, constipation, diarrhoea or it can alternate between both, food intolerances, vitamin deficiencies, skin issues, chronic fatigue.

 It has been also shown to be associated with psychological issues like anxiety and depression which can significantly impact on patient’s quality of life.

-The gut microbiome and permeability play an important role.
-Evidence suggests that dysbiosis (leaky gut) in the gut can promote or make worse this problem.
+The gut microbiome and gut permeability play an important role in the immunity and health of the body.
+Evidence suggests that dysbiosis (leaky gut) in the gut can make permeability worse.
 A well-balanced microbiota in the gut is essential.
-A reduction of Bifidobacteria has been associated with IBS.
+A reduction of Bifidobacteria has been associated with IBS

 Several factors could initiate and maintain IBS, such as genetic predisposition after an acute gastrointestinal infection.
 Sometimes parasites such as Blastocystis Hominis or Dientamoeba Fragilis, high copper levels in the body can contribute.
 Stress and food sensitivities/intolerances are some other factors promoting IBS.